-- A. Minimum size: Nineteen inches (19"). - B. Fishing year: The recreational Pollock fishery shall operate on a May 1 through April 30 fishing year. - C. Possession limit: - 1.
-There is no recreational possession limit for pollock provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of pollock. - 2.
+- A. Minimum size: Nineteen inches (19").

+- B. Fishing year: May 1 through April 30.

+- C. Possession limit:

+- There is no recreational possession limit for pollock provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of pollock. - 2.
 Vessels in possession of a federal permit authorizing the recreational harvest of pollock in federal waters may harvest, possess, or land pollock in state waters in the amount equal to the federal regulations.

-A. Minimum size: Nineteen inches (19").
+- A. Minimum size: Nineteen inches (19").

-B. Fishing year: The commercial pollock fishery shall operate on a May 1 through April 30 fishing year.
+- B. Fishing year: May 1 through April 30.

-C. Possession limit:
+- C. Possession limit:

-- There is no commercial possession limit for pollock provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of pollock. - 2.
-Vessels in possession of a federal permit authorizing the commercial harvest of pollock in federal waters may harvest, possess, or land pollock in state waters in the amount equal to the federal regulations.
+- There is no commercial possession limit for pollock provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of pollock.

+- 2. Vessels in possession of a federal permit authorizing the commercial harvest of pollock in federal waters may harvest, possess, or land pollock in state waters in the amount equal to the federal regulations.